Edizhanssy/Finite-Cell-Method-1D/README.md

                       Figure 1: the problem model of uni-axial rod [3]

-The q value is taken as -8 which is 10**-8 In addition, I did not consider the sine load to the first physical domain for simplification.
+The q value is taken as -8, which make the penalization factor as 10**-8.
+In addition, I did not consider the sine load to the first physical domain for simplification.

 For the more proper and detailed implementation, especially for the application of 2-dimensional and 3-dimensional problems, please refer to the FCMLAB code which is implemented in TUM as cited in the references [2].
 You can get access to FCMLab from [1].
-Thank you for their wonderful work, as an curious person I try to get the concept of Finite Cell Method (FCM), and with this valuable implementation, I tried to implement my own version for the problem case of Uni-Axial Rod Example from [3].
+As an curious person I try to get the concept of Finite Cell Method (FCM), and with the valuable implementation provided in the references, and I tried to implement my own version for the problem case of Uni-Axial Rod Example from [3].
 The implemetation and detail of the structure of the FCMLab is described in [2].
 In the following figures, the solution of axial strain values over the whole rod, and from the code that I implemented is illustrated to show the validation of my code.
 If you have additional questions, please feel free to contact with me.

 Reference Figure from [3]